Free life insurance quotes in minutes

 3. Compare life insurance companies & quotes

 You can get a free online life insurance quote with just a few pieces of personal information, such as your location, age, gender, and basic medical history.
-The easiest way to compare quotes from multiple insurance companies at the same time is to work with an independent broker.
+The easiest way to compare quotes from multiple insurers at the same time is to work with an independent broker.
 This way, you can select the company that best suits your needs.

 At Policygenius, our agents are licensed in all 50 states and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.
 Here are some of our top picks.